rsyncOSX/RsyncUIdocs/content/post/Restore.md

 - full restore - set `./.` within the select files field
 - restore by files - open the View of files and select - the file name must be on the form `./folder/filename`, e.g `./` +  `folder/filename`

-Select the View button and select a file or folder to restore.
-Behind the scenes rsync is used for collecting the synchronized list of files.

-Select the file or folder and the name is automatically set as file to restore.
+Select the file or folder to restore.
 Default restore is a `--dry-run` action.
 Before executing the real restore view the result from the `--dry-run` action.